At Uplift, we give families the resources they need to cultivate spiritual health at home.

 The Uplift Blog — Get practical tips about how to integrate spirituality and emotional intelligence in the home along with expert insights about why it matters.

-The Uplift Wisdom Library — This growing library includes the best passages from ancient wisdom texts, including the Tao Te Ching (Taoism), the Bhagavad Gita (Hinduism), the parables of Jesus (Christianity), the meditations of Marcus Aurelius (Stoicism), the poetry of Rumi (Sufism), and more.
+The Uplift Wisdom Library — This growing library includes passages from ancient wisdom texts, including the Tao Te Ching (Taoism), the Bhagavad Gita (Hinduism), the parables of Jesus (Christianity), the meditations of Marcus Aurelius (Stoicism), the poetry of Rumi (Sufism), and more.

 Spirituality Is Underrated: What Science Says About the Awakened Brain — In this article we explore the work of Columbia professor Lisa Miller, who analyzes data from surveys and brain scans to show the real-world benefits of spirituality.
 Her findings suggest that people who nurture personal spirituality enjoy “less depression, anxiety, and substance abuse; and more positive psychological traits such as grit, resilience, optimism, tenacity, and creativity.”

 21 Examples of Spiritual Experiences — Spirituality points to moments where we transcend personality and ego and experience a sense of oneness.
 As this article shows, these experiences can occur regardless of belief or disbelief.
+Our goal at Uplift is to help families have spiritual experiences, experiences that nurture higher well-being.

 Greater Good Magazine — This website collects expert research on a range of topics, from spirituality to wellbeing to health.
 If you’re looking for practical guidance on how to raise emotionally healthy kids, it’s a must-have resource.